grexi/documentation/Platform Documentation.md

 ### Error Log

 The `error` log shows all output your app prints to stdout, stderr and syslog.
-This log is probably the best place to look if your app is doing well.
+This log is probably the best place to look at when your app is not doing well.
 We also show new deployments here to give you more context but you can always refer to the [deploy log](#deploy-log) for detailed information on deploys.

 ### Worker Log